Responsible acc. Article 4 (7) of the EU General Data Protection Regulation (GDPR) is:

 Collection and use of personal data

 The processing of these personal data is acc.
-Article 6 (1) (1) (f) of the GDPR.
+Article 6 (1) sentence 1 letter f) of the GDPR.
 The provider has a legitimate interest in the processing of data for the purpose of

-website, enable a user-friendly application of the website,
+to enable a user-friendly application of the website

-recognize and ensure the security and stability of the systems and
+to detect and ensure the safety and stability of the systems and

 The processing is expressly not for the purpose of gaining knowledge about the person of the visitor of the website.